IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_domain.html.markdown

 # ibm\_dns_domain

-Provides a single DNS domain managed on Bluemix Infrastructure (SoftLayer).
+Provides a single DNS domain managed on IBM Cloud Infrastructure (SoftLayer).
 Domains contain general information about the domain name, such as the name and serial number.

 Individual records, such as `A`, `AAAA`, `CTYPE`, and `MX` records, are stored in the domain's associated resource records using the [`ibm_dns_record` resource](../r/dns_record.html).